tebogomosehle/tebogomosehle/README.md

 I am an Agricultural Economics graduate with a strong foundation in statistics and applied data analysis.
 My academic journey involved working with real-world data to understand consumer behavior, which sparked my interest in data science and predictive modeling.

 During my honours research, I worked with primary data to analyze how households respond to price fluctuations of essential goods.
-Using Stata(tobit model), I applied statistical techniques to extract insights on consumer behavior and economic resilience.
+Using Stata(tobit regression model), I applied statistical techniques to extract insights on consumer behavior and economic resilience.

 I am currently building my expertise in data science and machine learning, with a growing focus on applying these skills within the finance and banking sector.
 My goal is to use data to support decision-making, risk analysis, and predictive insights in financial environments.